Adding Attributes With SchemaMapper

 image.png

 Note that while Workbench doesn't show dynamic attributes internally in your workspace, FME can still use them.
-If you have a field in your destination feature type, and SchemaMapper has populated that field, it will be written out whether or not it is actually exposed in the Workbench schema.
+If you have a field in your destination feature type and SchemaMapper has populated that field, it will be written out, regardless of whether it is actually exposed in the Workbench schema.
 Conversely, exposing an attribute will not automatically fill it with data if you don't configure your SchemaMapper correctly.
-Exposing just lets workbench know you expect to have that field and lets you configure other transformers to work with it.
+Exposing just lets the workbench know that you expect to have that field, and allows you to configure other transformers to work with it.

 imageA.png